Improve the lives of individuals and families, help communities prosper, and lead social service organizations.

 - Formulate creative responses to complex issues through critical analysis

 - Model ethical and professional behaviors to guide inquiry and practice in a global and diverse society

-According to the U.S. Bureau of Labor Statistics, Employment Projections program, career opportunities in social work (e.g. counselors, social workers, other community and social service specialists) are expected to rise 19% by the year 2022.
+According to the U.S. Bureau of Labor Statistics, Employment Projections program, career opportunities in social work (e.g. counselors, social workers, and other community and social service specialists) are expected to grow by 9% from 2021 to 2031.

 - Senior Services

 *More information about social work accreditation is available at http://www.cswe.org/Accreditation.Share ➤